UoBCS/3rd-year/hci/assignments/assignment1/assignment-notes.md

 # References

-# Appendices

 # Appendix A

 Following are the fixed set of questions that have been asked to each participant.
-Then for each participant there will be the additional follow up questions marked as [FQ] with the original question number.
+For each participant there will be specified questions or follow-up questions to get more insight.

-## Fixed set of questions
+## Set of questions

 ### 1. Background